David-Worboys/Black-DVD-Archiver/README.md

 * _Select All_ - Checking this selects all the edit points in the grid.
 Unchecking deselects all the edit points in te grid
-* _Bar Graph_ -  On the top right a bar graph indicates the percentage of files remaining to be completed during the file cutting process
+* _'To Cut' Bar Graph_ -  On the top right a bar graph indicates the percentage of files 'To Cut' during the file cutting process.
+The cutting process starts at 100% abd counts down to 0%
+  * The cutting process can be slow on lower end machines, as frame accurate cutting of compressed video files, like H265, H264 and MPEG2, requires additional file analysis.
+  * Compressed video files must have closed GOPS (Group of Pictures) for a frame accurate cut.
 * _Clip Name_ - Double-clicking in this field allows the user to enter a clip name
   * This is of most use if the video is to be cut into multiple clips
   * If the edit point is to be cut out, then there is no need to enter a clip name